Kgoo2/Kgoo2/README.md

 - 👋 Hi, I’m Kegan
 - 👀 I’m interested in software architecture, automation engineering, and software engineering as a whole.
-(Also Tennis and Volleyball)
-- 🌱 I’m currently learning sharpening my software engineering skills as well as diving deeper into Python for automation and data analysis.
-- 💞️ I’m looking to collaborate on fun projects that utilize microservices to do interesting, cool, and useful things with data.
+- 🌱 I’m currently figuring it out!

 ### Languages